-The Department for Levelling Up, Housing and Communities (DLUHC) collect information on local authority housing stock and average local authority rents in England.
+The Ministry for Housing, Communities and Local Government (MHCLG) collect information on local authority housing stock and average local authority rents in England.
 The information is collected annually from the Local Authority Housing Statistics (LAHS) return.
-Latest published data are for the year ending 31 March 2022.
+Latest published data are for the year ending 31 March 2023.

 Information on registered social landlord/private registered providers was collected via the Homes and Communities Agency's Statistical Data Return (SDR) between 2012 and 2019 when responsibility for the SDR moved to the Regulator of Social Housing.
 The Statistical Data Return (Regulator of Social Housing) is an annual online survey completed by all private registered providers of social housing in England and captures a wide variety of information from each PRP about all housing they own.
 The return also collects information on the cost of renting private registered provider (PRP) (housing association) housing.
-The latest published data for 2021 to 2022 are available on the GOV.UK website.
+The latest published data for 2022-23 are available on the GOV.UK website.